What Isopods Do in a Bioactive Tank

 Providing Natural Behaviour for Animals

-Providing Food Sources
+Providing a Secondary Food Source

 Final Thoughts